rafaelp/MyVagrant/README.md

 		$ librarian-chef install

+1. Install omnibus plugin:

+		$ vagrant plugin install vagrant-omnibus

 1. Run Vagrant (this will take up to 10 minutes at first time)

 		$ vagrant up

-    Attention: You should not be running postgresql on your machine.
+    Attention: You cannot be running postgresql on your machine.

 1. Be Happy!